The Do No Harm Project is a campaign to call for reform and better protection of rare disease families.

-We recognize that long diagnostic journeys, gaps in rare disease awareness, access to care challenges and psychological misdiagnosis can negatively impact the wellbeing of patient and healthcare workers alike.
+We are a grassroots effort of concerned rare disease parents, patients, advocates, physicians, mental health professional, legal professionals and child welfare workers who recognize that long diagnostic journeys, gaps in rare disease awareness, access to care challenges, misdiagnosis and at times, gaslighting, negatively impacts the overall wellbeing of patients, physicians and health care workers alike.

 Providing information about “harm issues” that impact trust and wellbeing.